toa-io/comq/readme.md

 - `application/octet-stream`
 - `text/plain`

+## Flow Control

+When [back pressure](https://www.rabbitmq.com/flow-control.html) is applied to a channel or the underlying broker connection is lost, any current and future outgoing messages will be paused.
+Corresponding returned promises will remain in a `pending` state until the pressure is removed or the connection is restored.

 ## Connection Tolerance

 When initially connecting to the broker or if the established connection is lost, connection